Become a Child Restraint Technician

 - a one-hour practical assessment during which you are required to correctly install and advise on a variety of car seats.

-Once you have successfully achieved this unit standard, you will be qualified to select approved child restraints for installation, rental or sale, and install them.
+Once you have successfully achieved a pass, you will be certified to select approved child restraints for installation, rental or sale, and install them.

-Having completed and passed these two unit standards (26556 and 26557), you will be a qualified Child Restraint Technician.
+Having completed and passed both stages (Knowledge and Practical) you will be certified as a Child Restraint Technician.

-To maintain the qualification, your practical competency (Unit Standard 26557) will need to be reassessed every two years.
+To maintain your certification you will be required to have your practical competency reassessed every two years.